jiritobolka/jiritobolka.github.io/_posts/2014-08-13-chord-chart-to-analyze-sales.md

 ---
 layout: post
-title:  "Visualize Sales Data using Chord Chart"
+title:  "Visualize Sales Data using a Chord Chart"
 date:   2014-08-13 11:00:00
 categories: example
 highlighter: true
 prev_section: example/building-parallel-coordinates
 next_section: example/using-dc-js-with-gooddata
-perex: Learn how to pull the data from GoodData and visualize them in D3.js Chord chart
+perex: Learn how to pull data from GoodData and visualize them in D3.js Chord chart
 ---

 Let's learn how to build [chord chart](http://bl.ocks.org/mbostock/4062006#index.html) that shows you how each sales person contributed to the quarter sales results: